jamesdiffeycoding/Assessment_MenuApp_Flipdish/README.md

 ## Additions

 Add loading message when fetching data
-Add zoom feature when image hovered
-Add placeholder image if image not found (e.g. on "Chris's test item") Flipcard link, font, and food-favicon
+Add zoom feature when image hovered where space permits Add placeholder image if image not found (e.g. on "Chris's test item") Flipcard link, font, and food-favicon

 # If I had more time

 Investigate backend API isMasterOptionSet data inconsistencies.
-Implement add-to-cart, payment, time-availability and other features of API.
+Implement add-to-cart, payment, optional extras, time-availability and other features of API.
+Add navigation bar to help user navigate larger menus.